Rigid Differentially Closed Fields: Introduction

 \section{Introduction}

-Our goal is to construct countable differentially closed fields with no nontrivial automorphisms.
+Our goal is to construct countable differentially closed fields of characteristic 0 ($\DCF_0)$ with no nontrivial automorphisms.
 We refer to such fields as {\em rigid}.
 This answers a question posed by Russel Miller.
+I will say something about Miller's motivation in my closing remarks.
 This may at first seem surprising.
 One often, naively, thinks of differentially closed fields should behave like algebraically closed fields where there are alway many automorphisms.
 Also, differential closures of proper differential subfields always have non-trivial automorphisms.
 We sketch the proof of this using ideas from Shelah's proof \cite{shelah} of the uniqueness of prime models for $\omega$-stable theories (see \cite{marker} \S 6.4 or \cite{tz} 9.2).
+This is a well-known construction.

 \begin{Proposition} Let $k$ be a differential field with differential closure $K\supset k$.
 Then there are non-trivial automorphisms of $K/k$. \end{Proposition} \begin{Proof} First note that if ${\bf d}\in K^n$ and $k\< {\bf d}\> $ is the differential field generated by ${{\bf d}}$ over $k$.
 Then $K$ is a differential closure of $k\< {\bf d}\> $.
 This follows from the fact that in an $\omega$-stable theory $\M$ is prime over $A\subset\M$ if and only if $\M$ is atomic over $A$ and there are no uncountable sets of indiscenibles (see \cite{tz} 9.2.1).